nrennie/PrettyPaged/README.md

 # PrettyPaged

-Quarto extension for a template to generate a paged HTML document with (pretty) styling using Paged.js.
+Quarto extension for a template to generate a PDF from a paged HTML document with (pretty) styling using Paged.js.
 Use `PrettyPaged-pdf` for the format.
 Note that version 1.4 or greater of Quarto is required.

 > Note: see [github.com/nrennie/PrettyPDF](https://github.com/nrennie/PrettyPDF) for the LaTeX version of this template and [github.com/nrennie/PrettyTypst](https://github.com/nrennie/PrettyTypst) for the Typst version of this template.